dr-jam/AI-Games-Design/README.md

 There will be approximately 8 pairs of written responses.
 The first of the pair wil be a 500 word response based on the course material and a writing prompt.
 The second of the pair will be a 250 word reaction and critique of another student's first response.
 The instructor and TA will map pairs of students for the second response of the pair.

+Reading responses are due 1 week after it's assigned.
+Critiques are due 1 week after the responses are due.

 ### Programming Projects